altontonn/Math-Magicians/README.md

 > Math Magician app

 **Additional description about the project and its features.**
-- This is a set up
+- This is a React calculator app that does the mathematical calculation.

 ## Linter for React
 - [Linter](https://github.com/microverseinc/linters-config/tree/master/react-redux)

 ## ⚒️ Built With

-- REACT
+- REACT, CSS3

 ## Run Project